Dallas Eviction Process: What You Need to Know

 - Damage exceeding normal wear and tear

-- Failure by the tenant to move out when the lease ends
+- Failure by the Texas tenant to move out when the lease ends

 - Disturbing the peace of fellow neighbors

-As a Dallas landlord, you must follow the due process of the law when evicting tenants.
+A Dallas landlord must follow the due process of the Texas law when evicting tenants.

 For example, you can’t get rid of your tenant by using “self-help” means.
 This means locking the tenant out, moving their belongings out of the unit, or even threatening them to leave is illegal and might land you in hot water with the Dallas eviction court.

-In such cases, the Dallas eviction court would probably rule that you have “constructively” evicted your tenant.
+In such cases, the Dallas, Texas eviction court would probably rule that you have “constructively” evicted your Texas tenant.
 This can result in heavy penalties for you.

-If you are just starting out as a Dallas landlord or are looking to learn more, here is the basic overview of the Dallas and Dallas county eviction process.
+If you are just starting out as a Dallas landlord or are looking to learn more, here is the basic overview of the Dallas and Dallas county eviction procedure.